Double Swing Barbarian Endgame Build Guide

 Stat Priorities & Item Progression

 To enable the Double Swing Barbarian to perform optimally, hunt for these stats on your gear with good rolls and aim to Temper ⚒️ & Masterwork Crit ↑ them accordingly.
-Keep in mind that certain stats, such as Armor, Resistances, Extra Size Tempers, Attack Speed and more, have caps that may affect your priorities according to the items and Paragon points available at that moment.
+The green arrow ↑ indicates which affix is most impactful to Masterwork Crit, and it does not indicate how many Masterwork Crits you need on that particular affix.
+Keep in mind that certain stats, such as Armor, Resistances, Extra Size Tempers, Attack Speed, and more, have caps that may affect your priorities according to the items and Paragon points available at that moment.

 Recommended Endgame Stat Thresholds

-- 70%+ Chance for Earthquakes to Cast Twice
+- 90%+ Chance for Double Swing to Cast Twice

 - Armor Capped 1,000